TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/index.md

 In `docker-compose.yml` file, Docker is configured to run three services:

-- An SQL database (CockroachDB and PostgreSQL are supported)
+- PostgreSQL database
 - Redis
 - {{% tts %}}

-### SQL Database
+### PostgreSQL Database

-{{< note >}} We strongly recommended using PostgreSQL instead of CockroachDB in production environments. {{</ note >}}

-To configure an SQL database, a single instance of [CockroachDB](https://www.cockroachlabs.com/) is used in this guide.
+The configuration in this guide uses a single instance of [PostgreSQL](https://www.postgresql.org/).
 Note that the `volumes` need to be set up correctly so that the database is persisted on your server's disk.

-In production, replace the `image` with a working, stable tag from [Docker Hub - CockroachDB](https://hub.docker.com/r/cockroachdb/cockroach/tags).
+In production, replace the `image` with a working, stable tag from [Docker Hub - Postgres](https://hub.docker.com/_/postgres).

 It is also possible (and even preferred) to use a managed SQL database.
 In this case, you will need to configure the managed database URI with the `is.database-uri` [configuration option]({{< ref "reference/configuration/identity-server#database-options" >}}) or `TTN_LW_IS_DATABASE_URI` environment variable.

-The simplest configuration for CockroachDB looks like this (excerpted from the example `docker-compose.yml`):
+The simplest configuration for PostgreSQL looks like this (excerpted from the example `docker-compose.yml`):

 {{< highlight yaml "linenos=table,linenostart=5" >}}
-{{< readfile path="/content/getting-started/installation/configuration/docker-compose-enterprise.yml" from=5 to=14 >}}
+{{< readfile path="/content/getting-started/installation/configuration/docker-compose-enterprise.yml" from=4 to=14 >}}
 {{< /highlight >}}

 ### Redis